superb-shan/Book_My_Show_2.0/README.md

-# Shan's Book My Show
+# Book My Show 2.0

 This is a Full Stack Project Built with MERN Stack.